-Clear Bay Trail is a 8.7 mile lightly trafficked loop trail located near Norman, OK and is good for all skill levels.
+Clear Bay Trail is a 8.7 mile lightly trafficked loop trail located near Norman, Oklahoma and is good for all skill levels.
 The trail is primarily used for hiking, walking, camping, and mountain biking and is accessible from February until October.

 Nice trail great for a quick hike or a short one.
 Have seen deer and enjoyed watching the leaves change as the season changed.